touchgfx/touchgfx-open-repository/widgets/Lens/README.md

 The purpose of the Lens is to provide an effect on top of already existing graphics.
 The lens will distort the contents below it.

 The lens has a radius of 100.
 This number can be adjusted.
-Additional image data may be needed.

 The lens adds an image of a semi transparent glass on top of the distorted graphics.
+If the radius of the lens is adjusted, additional image data may be needed for the glass.

 ![glass](assets/lens_image.png "Glass")